-Although 1991 marks the first year of worship in our present church building, our congregation has a rich history dating back more than 275 years, as one of the first Lutheran congregations in Pennsylvania.
+Although 1991 marked the first year of worship in our present church building, our congregation has a rich history dating back over 290 years, as one of the first Lutheran congregations in Pennsylvania.

-In the early 1700’s, settlers from Germany sought to establish a Union church in the nearby settlement of “Old Goschenhoppen,” a few miles away in the area now known as Woxall, Upper Salford Township.
+In the early 1700’s, settlers from Germany sought to establish a Union church in the village of “Old Goschenhoppen,” a few miles away in the area now known as Woxall, Upper Salford Township.

 These settlers formed two congregations, one Lutheran and the other Reformed.
-They purchased 38 acres from the sons of William Penn.
-By 1732, they erected a small log building where the two congregations held separate worship services.
+They purchased 38 acres from the sons of William Penn, and by 1732 they had erected a small log building where the two congregations held separate worship services.

 The log building, known as the "Gemeinhaus" (a shortened form of "Gemeinde Haus," "Congregation House") was outgrown and a new stone church was constructed in 1748.
 This building served both congregations for 110 years until it was razed to make way for yet a larger building seating 800 people.

-As the community continued to grow, this third church building was remodeled and expanded an additional 18 feet.
-This building housed our congregation until July 1991.
-It continues to serve the Reformed congregation today.
+As the community continued to grow, this third church building was remodeled and expanded an additional 18 feet in 1915.
+It housed our congregation until July 1991, and continues to serve the Reformed congregation today.
 The two congregations share administration of the adjacent graveyard.
 The Gemeinhaus still stands behind the Reformed church; under the leadership of a committee of the Reformed congregation, members of both churches, along with local historical organizations, are involved in maintaining and preserving this historic structure.

 The union of the Lutheran and Reformed congregations, with shared ownership of the Old Goschenhoppen Church, lasted for 259 years – making it the oldest Union church in the United States at the time.

-In 1988 our Lutheran congregation separated from the Reformed in response to a calling to serve newcomers in the rapidly growing Harleysville – Lederach community.
+In 1988 our Lutheran congregation separated from the Reformed in response to a calling to serve newcomers in the rapidly growing Harleysville – Lederach community in Lower Salford Township.
 A groundbreaking ceremony for construction of a new 6,900 square-foot building was held in October 1990.
 In the process of relocation, we updated our name to reflect our anticipation of growth and better serving God and the community, while retaining a portion of our history: Advent Lutheran Church of Goschenhoppen!
 We celebrated our first worship service in the new location in July 1991, and our 30th anniversary here in July 2021!

 The mission statement “Saved by Grace, Led by God, We Joyfully Follow Jesus,” inspired the people of Advent through the 1990’s.
 During this time, many young families and new faces appeared, adding vibrancy to our long-time members who had navigated the challenges of growth and change.